 - 2 tablespoons sweet bean sauce

 - 2 tablespoons light soy sauce

 - 2 teaspoons corn flour

 - 1 teaspoon sesame oil

-- Heat up two tablespoons of oil in a wok and stir-fry the spring onions, chili and shallots until soft.
+Heat up 2 tablespoons of oil in a wok and stir-fry the spring onions, chile pepper, and shallots until soft.

-- Keep the stove at full power and add the pork mince and stir-fry until cooked.
-Add extra firm tofu and stir-fry for another 3-4 minutes.
+Keep the stove at full power and add the pork mince and stir-fry until cooked.
+Add extra-firm tofu and stir-fry for another 3 to 4 minutes.

-- Add sweet bean sauce and chili bean sauce.
-Stir-fry for another couple minutes and add edamame beans, water, light soy sauce, dark soy sauce and sugar.
+Add the sweet bean sauce and chili bean sauce.
+Stir-fry for another couple of minutes and add edamame beans, 2 teaspoons water, light soy sauce, dark soy sauce, and sugar.
 Mix evenly.

-- Mix corn flour with a couple tablespoons of cold water and add into step 4 and mix evenly.
-Cook for another couple minutes and the sauce should be thick and look almost dry.
+Mix cornflour with 2 tablespoons of cold water and mix evenly.
+Cook for another couple of minutes—the sauce should be thick and look almost dry.

 Boil a big pot of water and blanch the carrot and bean sprouts.